-Mr. Vrbanovic:
+Dr. Gardner:

-The Ontario Civil Liberties Association (OCLA) has recently learned of your intention to impose mandatory face masks in your municipality.
+The Ontario Civil Liberties Association (OCLA) has recently learned of your intention to impose mandatory face masks in your municipality or that you have already done so.

 We urge you not to adopt any policy that imposes face masks on the general public and to retract any such recommendation or advisory, because: